Talisman Games

 Design menu cascade to select specific technology level

-Building the same configuration at each tech level will show you the changing cost.
+Designing the same configuration at each tech level will show you the changing cost.
 It will also allow you to find out what configuration options become available at the different tech levels.